ilyapuchka/Deeper/README.md

 }
 ```

 When `open(url:)` is called router will search for the pattern that matches this url and will invoke corresponding handler to get the intent from it.
 If some handler returns `nil` it will continue to match other handlers until it tries all of them.
+When matching pattern is found router will create `DeepLink` from url and intent returned by handler closure and will pass it to `open(deeplink:animated:) -> DeepLinkHandling<Intent>` method of a `rootDeepLinkHandler`.

 > Note: you can use any other deeplink router you want along with Deeper, you'll just need to write some extensions to bridge their APIs.
 In the [articale](http://ilya.puchka.me/deeplinks-no-brainer/) you can see an example of using [JLRoutes](https://github.com/joeldev/JLRoutes), which was an inspiration for Deeper router.

 To handle deeplinks you can adopt two different scenarios:

 - open destination screen from what ever screen user is currently on
-- perform all navigation to get to the destination screen like if custome will do all the navigation manually
+- perform all navigation to get to the destination screen like if user would do all the navigation manually

 What approach to choose is up to you, but *Deeper* allows you to implement any of them.
 For that you are provided with a set of `DeepLinkHandling` options which represent different kind of possible states that you may be in while handling deeplink.
 You can provide optional side effects that will be executed right after `open(deeplink:animated:) -> DeepLinkHandling<MyDeepLinkIntent>` returns.
 This can help you to simplify unit tests.